migueref/scholar-system-laravel-5.4/readme.md

-Scholar control system Laravel 5.4
+Scholar control system built with Laravel 5.4
 =====================

-Scholar contrl system for manage procedures and logistics of the academic administration such as payments, enrolments, course administration and more.
+Scholar control system for manage procedures and logistics of the academic administration such as payments, enrolments, course administration and more.

 This repository was built with the following technologies: